home contents changes options help subscribe edit

 Public mailing lists

-Log in to lists.gnu.org as user mharc.
+Log in to lists.gnu.org as user list; log in as mharc:

-cat 1.mbox 2.mbox >> mybig.mailbox
+cat 1.mbox 2.mbox >>mybig.mailbox

 Split it monthly: